 To use this package, run the following command in your project's root directory:

 Put the following dependency into your project's dependences section:

-Defines a fixed point type for the D language.
+Defines a fixed point type.

 A fixed point number is a number with a fixed number of decimal places.
 The number of decimal places never varies, unlike floating point types, where the number of decimal places varies depending on the value.